For technology companies, establishing and maintaining a winning thought leadership position is an important, and challenging endeavor.

 Let’s say your product is better positioned than any other to meet three very particular challenges that widget manufacturers will be facing this year.
 You might create a video entitled, The Three Most Important Challenges Facing Widget Manufacturers This Year.

 Can you guess what the three challenges are that the video will address?
 They’re differentiators that work in your favor.

 By creating videos that offer your strengths as the answers to big industry questions, you’re speaking from an industry leadership position, while subtly encouraging viewers to see your solutions in a favorable light.

 Of course, you must be able to answer these big industry questions with a straight face, so be mindful of what you ask.
 No one will believe that the future of their industry rests upon a minor feature in your next software release.

 Don’t Mention Your Company

-I know this sounds crazy, but your thought leader videos will be better received if you don’t mention the name of your company or products within the body of your videos.
+I know this sounds crazy, but your thought leader videos will be better received if you don’t mention your company or products in your videos.

 Corporate branding at the front and back, with subtle brand imagery in your lower thirds, is fine.
 But, the thrust of these videos is about the industries you serve, and the problems you solve.
 They’re not about you.